everactive/network-manager/docs/configure-wifi-connections.md

 must be known from some other source.

-As in the example above issue the following commandd to create connection associated with a hidden network <ssid>:
+As in the example above issue the following commandd to create connection associated with a hidden network &lt;ssid&gt;:

 ```
 $ nmcli c add type wifi con-name <name> ifname wlan0 ssid <ssid>